thesaigoneer/atomic-saigon/README.md

 ## What's in & What's out

 All tooling added by the Ublue project remains pristine.
 Suffice to say I don't run the DX (developers) or Nvidia images here; it is the 'standard' version of their and Fedora's images that I'm adjusting here.
 This means software like distrobox, fzf, firewalld, vim and htop has already been included in the base image.
-I have only included fastfetch and zsh ootb and removed a ton of fonts and Firefox (which surprisingly enough is installed from the repo's).
 All other required/desired software can be installed through flatpak and/or distrobox.
 In this Ucore based image Homebrew is not installed.
-With regards to flatpaks: I suggest to use the verified versions.
-That 'proves' the application you are installing has been provided by the official publisher.
-More and more applications are reaching that status.

       What has been added:            What has been removed:
       - hyprland                       - firefox